Sweattowel/AlieSohn-Pottery/README.md

         Adjust storeItems to use 3 states, open, pending, and bought which will adjust how they are presented Remove buying multiples of items, no longer necessary can be used to make things beautiful DESIGN CHANGES:
-    UNCOMPLETE Adjust brochure to be a about me page for the client NO PII NO PII NO PII UNCOMPLETE Include reviews in about me
+    COMPLETE Adjust brochure to be a about me page for the client NO PII NO PII NO PII
         Addit:
+            Update as needed and implement discovered changes in other pages COMPLETE Include reviews in about me
+        Addit:
-            Include a star system
-    UNCOMPLETE Improve overall design and make the page look far more inviting i.e. maybe some image on the sidebar that can scroll nicely
+            Include a star system/ Star system included, happy with UNCOMPLETE Improve overall design and make the page look far more inviting i.e. maybe some image on the sidebar that can scroll nicely
+        Addit:
+            Want to add but am hesitant as it may end up looking like a boomers plate, need to make it look nice in some way that i dont yet know, brush up on UI/UX